-Front and lateral raises are conventional shoulder movements you’ll find many gym-goers doing and they really are a great tool for building muscle in the shoulders.
-Having more muscle mass on the delts will in turn help you further your strength and open up more potential with the bench press.
+Front and lateral raises are conventional shoulder movements you’ll find many gym-goers doing, and they really are great tools for building muscle in the shoulders.
+Having more muscle mass on the delts will, in turn, help you further your strength and open up more potential with the bench press.

-There are a variety of ways to do lateral raises, with straight elbows, bent elbows, slight lean forward, seated, standing or even with a cable and they primarily focus on the lateral or top of your shoulder.
+Lateral raises primarily target the lateral or medial deltoid.
+There are various ways to do lateral raises, with straight elbows, bent elbows, slight lean forward, seated, standing, or even with a cable, and they primarily focus on the lateral or top of your shoulder.

-Tricep movements primarily involve elbow extension in the form of pushdowns, push ups and presses.
-For powerlifters the types of movements can be broken down more simply into tricep isolation movements and compound variations that mimic the bench lockout.
+Tricep movements primarily involve elbow extension through pushdowns, push ups, and presses.
+For powerlifters, the types of movements can be broken down more simply into tricep isolation movements and compound variations that mimic the bench lockout.

 For a deeper dive on tricep exercises to improve your bench, check out:

 The close grip bench press is a compound movement nearly identical to the bench press except that your hands should be placed about 1-2 fist lengths inside your regular grip.

 In this variation, your triceps will be more activated throughout the movement, and you will still be able to keep the benching specificity by incorporating this into your program.

 The term “close grip” can be applied to many different exercises.
 It does not only have to apply to traditional bench presses.
 You can add this alternative to just about any exercise that you want.
 For example, close grip incline press, close grip dumbbell press, and close grip push-ups.